 This page shows the greetings telegrams sent for my parents' wedding in 1938.

 To send a telegram, the sender had to go to a Post Office; the Post Office staff had to tap a message into a telegraph machine; the message was received over telegraph wires at the destination Post Office where it was either printed out on tape or rewritten by hand; then a delivery boy, known as a telegraph boy had to cycle to the destination address to deliver it.
 So sending a telegram was expensive.

-Postal charges for sending a normal telegram are listed in old money in an old Pocket Companion as: 9 words 6d (to and within J.F.S., 12 words, 1/6).
+Charges for sending telegrams are listed in old money in an old Pocket Companion as: 9 words 6d (to and within I.F.S., 12 words, 1/6).
 Every additional word, 1d.
 Names and addresses charged for.
 Free delivery within 3 miles.
 6d a mile beyond.

 Three designs of telegram were sent as greetings at my parents' wedding in July 1938.
 Two were decorative and presumably cost more than the standard sort which was normally sent only in emergencies.
 Presumably senders chose the style of the greetings telegram at the time of sending, although whether their choice would be available at the destination Post Office was probably uncertain.

 The centre design in the above pictures was by far the most popular; there were only two of the first style and only one of the standard style.
 Whether the sender of the standard style selected it on the basis of cost or whether the destination Post Office ran out of greeting forms can only be guessed at.